brunokoga/pathfinder-markdown/prd_markdown/additionalMonsters/hippopotamus.md

 Special Abilities

 **Capsize (Ex)** A hippopotamus can overturn a boat of its size or smaller by ramming it as a charge attack and making a CMB check.
-The DC of this check is 25 or the result of the boat captain's [Profession](/pathfinderRPG/prd/additionalMonsters/../skills/profession.html#_profession) (sailor) check, whichever is higher.
+The DC of this check is 25 or the result of the boat captain's [Profession](additionalMonsters/../skills/profession.md#_profession) (sailor) check, whichever is higher.

-**Sweat (Ex)** A hippo's reddish sweat protects it from nonlethal damage from hot environments, and grants it a +2 racial bonus on saving throws against nonmagical [disease](/pathfinderRPG/prd/monsters/universalMonsterRules.html#_disease-(ex-or-su)).
+**Sweat (Ex)** A hippo's reddish sweat protects it from nonlethal damage from hot environments, and grants it a +2 racial bonus on saving throws against nonmagical [disease](monsters/universalMonsterRules.md#_disease-(ex-or-su)).

-The ill-tempered âriver horseâ has a well-earned reputation for hostility, despite the fact that it is a herbivore.
+The ill-tempered “river horse” has a well-earned reputation for hostility, despite the fact that it is a herbivore.

 ## Hippo Companions